chanzler/symfony-4.x-docker-blueprint/README.md

 ## Local development

-Please follow the same steps as during the installation.
+Please follow the same steps as during the installation (except docker-compose up -d).
 To start your containers do the following:

     $ docker-compose -f docker-compose-dev.yml up -d